[collection] Fate/stay night: Realta Nua — when animation agrees to be seen differently

 Before that, this particular facet of the series did not truly exist as an autonomous, documented, consultable object.

-This type of book deserves to be seen at least once in a lifetime—not out of a desire to own it, but out of a desire to understand.
+This kind of book deserves to be seen at least once in a lifetime.
+Not out of a desire to own it, but out of a desire to understand it.

 Fate/stay night [Realta Nua] Artbook – Opening Animation Genga Collection